Robert F. Stambaugh

 Robert F. Stambaugh is an American economist, who specializes in econometrics and finance.

 Early life and education

-Stambaugh graduated from the University of Chicago in 1981.
+Stambaugh received a PhD in finance from the University of Chicago in 1981.

 Career

 Stambaugh served as the editor of the Journal of Finance from July 2003 to June 2006 after which he returned to spending most of his time on research and teaching.
+He also served as an editor of the Review of Financial Studies from 1991-1993.
 His research focuses on empirical asset pricing, and he often uses Bayesian analysis in his papers.
-He was the president of American Finance Association.
+He was the president of the American Finance Association for 2013.

 He is the Miller Anderson & Sherrerd Professor of Finance at the Wharton School, University of Pennsylvania.

 He received the 2021 Fama–DFA Prize for best paper in the Journal of Financial Economics.